tritonmc/triton-website/docs/concepts/storage.md

 This command allows you to copy your database content to a JSON format in the `translations` folder.
-To do this, run `/triton database download` from the BungeeCord console (or Spigot console if you're not running a server network) or in-game.
+To do this, run `/triton database download` from the proxy console (or Spigot/Paper console if you're not running a server network) or in-game.
-The files will be downloaded to BungeeCord (or equivalent proxy) if you're running a server network.
+The files will be downloaded to the proxy if you're running a server network.
-Otherwise, they'll be placed in your Spigot server.
+Otherwise, they'll be placed in your Spigot/Paper server.

 After downloading the content from the database, you can edit as you wish.